 No, an emergency fund isn’t the greatest investment.
 But think about the alternative if you ran into an unforeseen circumstance, like a job loss.
 How would you cover yourself and your family until you have an income again?
 This is definitely where I’d start if I didn’t already have something stashed away.

-While I wouldn’t consider this an investment either, keeping your $10k in a savings account is a great choice if you need to use it within the next two years — like, say to cover an emergency, get married, upgrade your car, or buy a house.
+While I wouldn’t consider this an investment either, keeping your $10k in one of the top high-yield savings accounts is a great choice if you need to use it within the next two years — like, say to cover an emergency, get married, upgrade your car, or buy a house.

 It’s also a great temporary solution if you’re still sorting out your longer-term strategy.